10Dozen/tS_AARViewer/README.md

 Version: 0.3

 ## What it is?
 This is a client-side browser-based Arma 3 After Action Report Viewer.
-It's uses only JavaScript, so there are only 2 requirement: modern browser (e.g. Google Chrome) and good graphic card (i guess, you have one if you are playing Arma 3).
+It's uses only JavaScript, so there are only 2 requirements: modern browser (e.g. Google Chrome) and good graphic card (i guess, you have one if you are playing Arma 3).

 #### Mission Scripts Logger
 Server-side SQF scripts to collect units data during the mission to Arma's RPT file (e.g. C:\Users\MyUser\AppData\Local\Arma 3).